BryceRussell/HTMLRx/README.md

 # HTMLRx

-Manipulate strings of HTML without an AST
+Select and manipulate elements in a HTML string without an AST

-> **Note**: Work in progress, subject to change
+> **Note**: This repo is for learning and practice, it is not meant to be a real library and is subject to change

-# How to use
+## How to use

 ```ts
 import { HTMLRx } from 'htmlrx`;